A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Preparation Phase/Readme.md

    - Destination IP
    - Alert message

-2. Use regex to manually extract fields if needed.
+2. Use regex to extract fields if needed manually.

 ---